beauvilerobed/operationalize-ml-project/Readme.md

 In this project, we will complete the following steps:

 - Train and deploy a model on Sagemaker, using the most appropriate instances.
 Set up multi-instance training in your Sagemaker notebook.
-- Adjust your Sagemaker notebooks to perform training and deployment on EC2.
+- Adjust the Sagemaker notebooks to perform training and deployment on EC2.
-- Set up a Lambda function for your deployed model.
-Set up auto-scaling for your deployed endpoint as well as concurrency for your Lambda function.
+- Set up a Lambda function for the deployed model.
+Set up auto-scaling for the deployed endpoint as well as concurrency for the Lambda function.
-- Ensure that the security on your ML pipeline is set up properly.
+- Ensure that the security on the ML pipeline is set up properly.

 ### Initial Setup